Filled with tender beef, and vegetables in a rich broth this recipe is made in your slow cooker. Poor Man's Stew is affordable, savory, and delicious!

 - crushed tomatoes - if it's summertime and you're making this recipe, consider using fresh tomatoes - substitute four cups chopped tomatoes for one can of crushed tomatoes.

-- cannellini beans – can substitute with white beans if you’d prefer
+- cannelloni beans - can substitute with white beans if you'd prefer.
+Red potatoes would be a great substitute.

 - dried Italian seasoning, bay leaf, salt, and pepper for seasoning.